 The All India Law Entrance Test (AILET) is conducted by National Law University (NLU) Delhi for admission into its 5 year B.A LL.B integrated program.
-The 1.5 hour paper based (offline) exam consists of 150 questions from 5 areas i.e. English, General Knowledge and Current Affairs, Mathematics, Legal Aptitude and Logical Reasoning.
+The 1.5-hour pen and paper-based (offline) exam consists of 150 questions from 3 areas i.e. English Language, General Knowledge and Current Affairs, and Logical Reasoning.

-Each correct answer is awarded with +1 mark and there is no negative marking for incorrect answers.
-As is evident, AILET is a speed intensive exam.
-Practicing multiple AILET sample papers not only conditions you for the exam, but also helps you to know your areas of strength and weakness.
+Each correct answer is awarded 1 mark and for every incorrect answer, 0.25 is deducted.
+Evidently, AILET is a speed intensive exam.
+Practising multiple AILET sample papers not only conditions you for the exam, but also helps you to know your areas of strength and weakness.
 This goes a long way in improving your score.

 AILET Sample Papers